otvam/la_carte_d_arda_flash/README.md

 ![category - hobby](https://img.shields.io/badge/category-hobby-lightgrey)
 ![status - unmaintained](https://img.shields.io/badge/status-unmaintained-red)

 I wrote this small software in 2005 when I was 15/16 years old.
-This is a **interactive Lord of the Rings Map**:
+This is an **interactive Lord of the Rings Map**:
 * Navigation through the map
 * Clicking on location to get information
 * Displaying the itinerary of the characters